 Preheat oven to 350.

 Pour melted butter into the bottom or a 13x9-inch pan coated with cooking spray.
 Roughly chop cranberries in a food processor; pour into a medium bowl.
-Add both sugars to cranberries and stir to combine.
+Add both sugars and walnuts to cranberries and stir to combine.
 Pour cranberry mixture evenly over melted butter.

 Follow the directions on the box to prepare the yellow cake mix and pour it over everything.
 Bake for 40-50 minutes, or until a toothpick inserted in the center comes out clean.

 Let cool for 10 minutes.
 Then, with a knife, loosen the cake from edges of the pan and turn the pan over on a plate.
 Serve with whipped cream or ice cream.

 Heat oven to 350Â°F. Grease and flour two 9-inch round baking pans, a 9x13-inch pan or line 28 to 30 muffin cups with paper bake cups.

 Stir together sugar, flour, cocoa, baking powder, baking soda and salt in large bowl.
 Add eggs, milk, oil and vanilla; beat on medium speed of mixer 2 minutes.
 Stir in boiling water (batter will be thin).
 Pour batter into prepared pans or fill cups about 2/3 full with batter.

 Bake 30 to 35 minutes for round pans or 22 to 25 minutes for cupcakes or until wooden pick inserted in center comes out clean.
 Cool 10 minutes; remove from pans to wire racks.
 Cool completely.
 Frost.